centiservice/mats3/README.md

 [Terminator]
 </pre>

-**Again, it is important to realize that the three stages of the Main service (and the two of the Mid service) are actually fully independent messaging endpoints (with their own JMS queue when run on a JMS backend), and if you've deployed the service to multiple nodes, each stage in a particular invocation flow might run on a different node.**
+**Again, it is important to realize that the three stages of the Main service (and the two of the Mid service, and the single of the Leaf service, and the single of the Terminator!) are actually fully independent messaging endpoints (with their own separate JMS queue when run on a JMS backend).
+If you've deployed the service to multiple nodes/instances, each stage in a particular invocation flow might run on a different node.**

+**Also, having all of the Main service, Mid service and Leaf service in the same (micro)service, in the same codebase as shown here in this test only makes sense for testing purposes**.
+In a real-world scenario, these services would typically reside in different services, in different codebases.
+The Terminator would typically reside in the same code base as the initiating code ("Initiator" in the ASCII diagram).

 The Mats API and implementation sets up a call stack that can be of arbitrary depth, along with stack frames whose state flows along with the message passing, so that you can code *as if* you were coding a normal service method that invokes